 The manager’s discomfort with delegating means they come up with excuses to remain involved in the project.

 A recent study by Accountemps shows that as many as 59% of people have been managed by a micromanager at some point in their career.

 Of the people who reported working for a micromanager, 68% said it had decreased their morale, and 55% claimed it had hurt their productivity.

 A different study found that 36% of employees have changed jobs as a result of a micromanager.

 Micromanagers seldom see themselves that way.
 They believe that they are good, detail-oriented managers.

 Micromanagement is a combination of nature and part nurture.

 People most inclined to be micromanagers show the following fear-based characteristics.

 These character traits can be exacerbated when someone feels insecure, for example, when they are new to a supervisory position or if they have been told that their team’s performance is poor.

-Different organisations have different cultures.
+Different organisations have different cultures and business hierarchies.
 Businesses whose leadership emphasises control and detail-orientation or that are highly pressured will encourage micromanagement.